 Working with Subqueries

 Subqueries let you embed one query inside another.
-They are perfect for questions like “Which courses are harder than the catalog average?” or “Which students share a department with Professor Mehta?”
-In this lesson we will write subqueries that rely on the University schema so you can see how nested logic complements joins.
+They are perfect for questions like "Which products are priced above the catalog average?" or "Which sellers offer items in Electronics or Fashion?"
+In this lesson we will write subqueries that rely on the marketplace schema so you can see how nested logic complements joins.

 Learning Goals